eecs485staff/primer-spec/docs/DEV_README.md

 See the [CONTRIBUTING docs](https://github.com/eecs485staff/primer-spec/blob/develop/docs/CONTRIBUTING.md#bootstrap-your-local-environment) for actual setup instructions.

 Contributing to Primer Spec requires a Ruby environment _and_ a NodeJS environment setup. `script/bootstrap` installs the Ruby dependencies from `Gemfile` and the JS dependencies from `package.json`.
-The script also installs the pre-commit hook, which builds and includes the latest JavaScript bundle for each commit.
-(We use pre-committed JavaScript bundles since these are deployed and used by external websites.)
+The script also installs the pre-commit hook, which ensures that the assets directory is not accidentally modified by commits.
+(We update the pre-committed JavaScript bundles just before deploying the `master` branch for use by external websites.)

 For everyday development, use `script/server`, which builds and serves the site at https://localhost:4000.
 Open the VSCode workspace `primer-spec.code-workspace` and install the recommended extensions for easy ESLint and Prettier formatting.